Bugs Moran: Death in prison

 Moran died of lung cancer a few months into his 10-year sentence at Leavenworth Federal Prison in Kansas on February 25, 1957, at the age of 63.

 Personal life

-Moran married Lucille Logan Bilezikdian, with whom he had a son, John George Moran, who left him because of his criminal lifestyle.
-In 1922, he married Evelyn Herrell.
-(No known photographs of Evelyn exist.)
+Moran married Lucille Logan Bilezikdian, with whom he had a son, John George Moran.
+She left him because of his criminal lifestyle.
+In 1942, he married Evelyn Herrell, who remained his legal wife until his death.